DioxusLabs/docsite/docs/en/reference/describing_ui/special_attributes.md

 - `selected`
 - `truespeed`

-For any other attributes, a value of `"false"` will be sent directly to the DOM.
+For any other attributes, a value of `false` will be sent directly to the DOM.